FYSETC/FYSETC-Cheetah-v2/OS/README.md

 ## SAMFi-OS_OrangePi_zero

-Before you config the SAMF-OS_OrangePi-zero.
+Before you config the [SAMF-OS_OrangePi_zero](https://github.com/FYSETC/FYSETC-SAMFi-OS).
 You need an TF card with at least 8G capacity.

 ### Step 1